 Network Management Practices Policy Disclosure

-Pursuant to the Federal Communications Commission’s (“FCC’s”) newly enacted Open Internet Rules found in Part 8 of Title 47 of the Code of Federal Regulations, the policies of S & T Communications, Inc. (“Provider”) regarding network management practices, performance characteristics and commercial terms are provided in entirety so that Provider’s current customers, prospective customers, third-party content providers and other interested parties can make informed choices regarding Provider’s broadband Internet access services and the extent to which Provider’s network management practices may affect those services.
+Pursuant to the Federal Communications Commission’s (“FCC’s”) Open Internet Rules found in Part 8 of Title 47 of the Code of Federal Regulations, the policies of S&T Communications, LLC. (“Provider”) regarding network management practices, performance characteristics and commercial terms are provided in entirety so that Provider’s current customers, prospective customers, third-party content providers and other interested parties can make informed choices regarding Provider’s broadband Internet access services and the extent to which Provider’s network management practices may affect those services.

 1. Network Management Practices.
 In the interest of providing the best online experience possible for all of Provider’s customers, Provider utilizes reasonable network management practices tailored to achieve legitimate network management purposes.
 Because bandwidth is a limited resource for broadband Internet service providers, it is essential that Provider reasonably manages its network to promote the use and enjoyment of the Internet by all of Provider’s customers.
 By engaging in reasonable and responsible network management, Provider prevents its customers from being subjected to the negative effects of spam, viruses, security attacks, network congestion and other risks that threaten to degrade service.
 The network management practices employed by Provider are consistent with industry standards.

-1.3 Device Attachment Rules.
-In order for a device to be approved for use on Provider’s network, the device must conform to publicly available industry standards and be non-harmful to Provider’s network.
+1.4 Device Attachment Rules.
+In order for a device to be approved for use on Provider’s network, the device must conform to lawfully publicly available industry standards and be non-harmful to Provider’s network.

 2. Performance Characteristics.
-Provider offers broadband Internet access service via Fiber-To-The-Premise (“FTTP”), Digital Subscriber Line (“DSL”) and fixed Wireless.
-The advertised speed of Provider’s Internet service is the maximum speed achievable with the technology utilized by Provider.
+Provider offers broadband Internet access service via Fiber-To-The-Premise (“FTTP”), Digital Subscriber Line (“DSL”), hybrid fiber-coax (cable modem), and fixed Wireless.
+The advertised speed of Provider’s Internet service are available at www.sttelcom.com.
 While the maximum advertised speed is attainable for end users, several factors may affect the actual speed of Provider’s Internet service offerings including, but not limited to: the distance of the consumer’s home or business from Provider’s Central Office (e.g., the further the customer is from the Central Office, the slower the broadband speed); wireless interference; the end user’s computer, modem or router; activity during peak usage periods; and other Internet traffic.
+Customer Speed Test.
+We provide an online speed test for our customers, available at http://www.sttelcom.com/speedtest.

 3.1 Early Termination Fees.
 If a customer previously entered into a service agreement with Provider for broadband Internet access service for a defined service term, and customer desires to terminate the service agreement prior to the expiration of that term, Provider may charge a reasonable early termination fee if such fee is clearly indicated in the service agreement.
 Provider presently has an early termination fee.